 Americans tend to reject fish with more bones than they think are appropriate.
 This is a shame because many of these fish are fantastic to eat, once you deal with the bones.
-And making fish cakes is a prime way to do that.
+And this fish cakes recipe is a prime way to fix that problem.

 Pike, especially, is a wonderful fish.
 Very firm, very white, as mild to eat as the fish is fun to catch.
-I had the opportunity to chase gigantic northerns in Manitoba a few years ago and brought a few fish home.
+I had the opportunity to chase gigantic northerns in Manitoba a few years ago and brought a few fish home to cook with.

 I must admit the idea to mix wild rice with a fish cake isn’t original; I developed my recipe from one I read in Midwestern Living magazine.
 It’s a great idea, though, as the wild rice is both native to the region and adds a bit of color and texture to the fish cakes.
 Just make sure you cook the wild rice completely before adding to the fish cakes, because the cakes cook up quickly.